 Summer hiking season at Stoos is usually early June through October.
 In good weather, the lifts often open for weekends and holidays starting mid-May.
 Check the website for opening current times.

-The Stoos funicular train runs daily, year round, except during a maintenance period, usually end of April to beginning of May.
-It runs every 30 mins on the xx:10 and xx:40 starting at 7:10.
+The Stoos funicular train runs daily, year round.
+It runs every 30 mins on the xx:10 and xx:40.

-The Fronalpstock chair lifts start summer season on 7 May 2022, running through 29 Oct 2022.
+The Fronalpstock chair lifts start summer season in early May and usually runs through end of October.
 These lifts run daily from 9:00 – 16:00.
-On Saturdays, they run later into the evening so people can visit the retaurant.
+On Saturdays, they run later into the evening so people can visit the restaurant.

-The Klingenstock lift is open daily from 11 June 2022 through 16 Oct 2022.
-Then it is open through 1 Nov 2022 on weekends and public holidays, if there is a good weather.
+The Klingenstock lift is usually open from the second weekend of June through third weekend of October.
+It may stay open on weekends through early November, if there is a good weather.

 Where to stay near Stoos